View All Large Draped Bust to Left Quarter Eagles 1808

 About This Coin

-The 1808 Large Draped Bust to Left Quarter Eagle is a United States Gold Quarter Eagle from the Large Draped Bust to Left Quarter Eagles 1808 series.
-The obverse features Liberty facing left wearing a mob cap or turban with a draped bust, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+The 1808 Large Draped Bust to Left Quarter Eagle is a United States Gold Quarter Eagle from the Large Draped Bust to Left Quarter Eagles 1808 series — the only year of issue.
+In 1808, coins were struck at the Philadelphia Mint with a combined mintage of 2,710.
+The obverse features Liberty facing left wearing a mob cap or turban with a draped bust and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Produced during the earliest years of the United States Mint, when the young republic was establishing its monetary system and coinage traditions.
+Struck in 91.7% gold, 8.3% copper, weighing 4.37 grams, 20 mm in diameter, with a reeded edge.
+Across its variants, estimated values range from $50K to $3101K depending on mint mark, grade, and strike type.
+A notable auction result reached $2350K in MS65 grade at Stack's Bowers.
 Designed by Robert Scot.
-Struck in 91.7% gold, 8.3% copper, weighing 4.37 grams, 20 mm in diameter, with a reeded edge.
-Produced at the Philadelphia Mint.
-The 1808 Large Capped Bust Quarter Eagle is one of the most notable one-year types in U.S. gold coinage.
-Only 2,710 were struck, and the design was not continued due to economic disruptions and the Mint's focus on other denominations.
-A one-year type coin with extremely low mintage.
-All surviving examples are rare and command significant premiums.
-An essential piece for gold type collectors.

 Value Estimates